 Code C-Cost of group-term life insurance over \$50,000.
-Show the taxable amount of the cost of group-term life insurance coverage over \$50,000 provided to your employee (including a former employee).
-See Group-term life insurance on page 5.
-Also include it in boxes 1, 3, and 5.
+Show the taxable cost of group-term life insurance coverage over \$50,000 provided to your employee (including a former employee).
+See Group-term life insurance on page 4.
+Also include it in boxes 1, 3 (up to the social security wage base), and 5.

-Codes D through H and S. Use these codes to show the amount of deferrals made to the plans listed.
+Codes D through H and S. Use these codes to show deferrals made to the plans listed.
 Do not report amounts for other types of plans.
-See below for an example of reporting an elective deferral to a section 401(k) plan.
+See below for an example of reporting elective deferrals to a section 401(k) plan.

-The amount reported as an elective deferral is only the part of the employee's salary (or other compensation) that he or she did not receive because of the deferral.
-Only elective deferrals should be reported in box 13 for all coded plans, except, when using code G for section 457(b) plans, include both elective and nonelective deferrals.
+The amount reported as elective deferrals is only the part of the employee's salary (or other compensation) that he or she did not receive because of the deferrals.
+Only elective deferrals should be reported in box 13 for all coded plans, except, when using code ${\bf G}$ for section 457(b) plans, include both elective and nonelective deferrals.